-Icade is taking action to promote environmental transition and is making the fight to stop climate change and preserve natural resources its priority.
-A pioneering figure in sustainable property, Icade implements innovative solutions to reduce all of its assets’ energy consumption, resource requirements and impact on biodiversity.
+Icade is taking action to promote environmental transition and is making the fight to stop climate change and preserve biodiversity its priority.
+A pioneering figure in sustainable property, Icade implements innovative solutions to reduce all of its activites’ energy consumption, resource requirements and impact on nature.

-Icade works to protect biodiversity using a range of measures designed to reintegrate nature into cities via its Service Properties, Healthcare Properties and Development divisions.
-This proactive approach meets both the requirements of local authorities and the expectations of its customers in terms of making tangible improvements to their surroundings and aiming to contribute the national objective of Zero Net Artificialization.
+Icade works to protect biodiversity and soils using a range of measures and actions designed to bring nature back to the city via its divisions.
+This proactive approach meets both the requirements of local authorities and the expectations of Icade's customers in terms of making tangible improvements to their surroundings and aiming to contribute the national objective of Zero Net Artificialization.

 In France, 70% of commuter journeys are made by car.
 A key player in service and residential properties, Icade has chosen to make sustainable mobility into an asset for its customers.
 Its buildings are located near public transport networks, and it rolls out innovative sustainable mobility solutions that improve users’ comfort: privately-owned public transport (a private fleet of 100% electric buses and electric river shuttles in business parks), charging points for electric vehicles, car-sharing, car-pooling and bike-sharing solutions, and more.

 In 2021, Icade launched the “Bycycle Initiative, the Bicycle Booster” designed to promote bike commuting in cities by creating suitable parking facilities both in the offices it operates and in the housing it builds.